krlu/MET-CS-767/README.md

 Term Project for MetCS 767 Machine Learning Fall 2017

+Trains a chess bot to learn strategies for chess via a few simple examples while still using a neural net.
+This is different than DeepMind's chess model which uses billions of complex training examples.

 ## Requirements
 - scala 2.12.3 (or higher)
 - sbt 0.13.8 (or higher)